-The DAHP predictive model for archaeological sites is based on statewide information, using largescale factors.
+The DAHP predictive model for archaeological sites is based on statewide information, using large-scale factors.
 Information on geology, soils, site types, landforms, and from GLO maps was used to establish or predict probabilities for archaeological resources throughout the state.
 The DAHP model uses five categories of prediction: Low Risk, Moderately Low Risk, Moderate Risk, High Risk, and Very High Risk.
-The DAHP predictive model map indicated that the Project is located in a Very High Risk area.
-However, given the previous modifications in the vicinity with the construction of railroad lines, roadways, and the university, and the land alterations associated with the Alaska- Yukon-Pacific Exposition and the construction of UW facilities (discussed below), the probability for intact archaeological resources is low to moderate.
+The DAHP predictive model map indicated that the Project is located in a Very High to Moderate Risk areas.
+However, given the previous modifications in the vicinity with the construction of railroad lines, roadways, and the university, and the land alterations associated with the Alaska-Yukon-Pacific Exposition (discussed below), the probability for intact archaeological resources is low to moderate.